London Rugby League Foundation, 20 Fitzroy Square, London, W1T 6EJ

 Trustee: Richard Jones

 Richard has spent most of his career as a media equity analyst at leading investment banks.
 He began at UBS in 1997, before spending time at Lehman Brothers 2003-08 and Goldman Sachs 2008-13.
 At Goldman Sachs he was a Managing Director and Co-Head of the European Consumer Business Unit, encompassing nine sector teams.
 More recently he has been a part-time board level advisor to some start-up internet companies.
-He is currently co-founding an investment fund which will focus on media and consumer areas.
+He is currently a Founding Partner of investment fund, Tower House Partners.

 Richard comes from Blackpool, but his father is from Warrington, of which he has been a lifelong supporter.
 He has been a Trustee of the London Rugby League Foundation since May 2014.